Sim City 4 FAQ and Guide - Guide for SimCity 4

 A: Normally rhino speed is perfect.
 It is not too fast that you are unable to get to

-problems fast enough, but it’s not so slow you are sitting there waiting for things
+problems fast enough, but its not so slow you are sitting there waiting for things

 to happen either.
 Cheetah is a little too fast and should normally only be used if